albar965/littlenavmap-manual/src/en/STATUSBAR.rst

 Statusbar
 ---------------------------------

+The statusbar at the bottom of the window shows various information.
+Shown or hide it in the menu ``Window`` -> :ref:`main-statusbar-options`.

-The statusbar at the bottom of the main window shows various indications (from left to right):
+**The statusbar at the bottom of the main window shows various indications (from left to right):**

 Messages, last action or quick help explaining a menu item or toolbar button.